ncp38/cs372-f24/projects/proj0/index.md

 For project 0, there are no challenges.  :(

-## Extra details you may or may not care about
+## Extra details about how this data was generated

 All of the files were created by downloading data from OpenStreetMap.
 I wrote a program to guess the speed limits based on the OpenStreetMap data for roads that didn't have speed limits encoded in the data, so some of the speeds probably aren't correct in reality.